Wachusett Watershed Regional Recycling Center

 Or Laurel Street, West Boylston or Manning Street, Holden to Raymond Huntington Highway (parallel with I-190 at Holden/West Boylston town line), and travel 0.9 mile to the entrance on the left

-The Wachusett Watershed Regional Recycling Center is open from 8-11 a.m., the third Saturday of every month and from 2:30-4:30 p.m., every Wednesday, for residents of the seven Wachusett towns: Boylston, Holden, Paxton, Princeton, Rutland, Sterling and West Boylston.
+The Wachusett Watershed Regional Recycling Center is open 5-7 p.m., Mondays; 9-11 a.m., Tuesdays; 2:30-4:30 p.m., Wednesdays; and 8-11 a.m. the third Saturday of each month for residents of the seven Wachusett towns: Boylston, Holden, Paxton, Princeton, Rutland, Sterling and West Boylston.
 Bulk items, electronics and recycling will be collected on those days.
 West Boylston Boy Scouts will collect returnable bottles and cans.
 The Scouts would appreciate your support.

 The Center is provided by Wachusett Earthday, the Massachusetts Department of Conservation and Recreation and the seven Wachusett towns.